 When I converted the farm to organic production in 1999 I did a soil organic matter (SOM) test pre-conversion which gave us a 2.9% SOM result.
-This year we had tests averaging 5.5% SOM.
+In 2016 we had tests averaging 5.5% SOM.

-You can find out more about John Pawsey and his work at Shimpling Park Farm by reading his blog and following on social media.
+You can find out more about John Pawsey and his work at Shimpling Park Farm by watching the farm diary films and following on social media.